 Upon the request of (1) the executive committee, or the chief of staff after approval by the executive committee, or (2) upon timely written petition signed by at least 10% of the members of the medical staff in good standing who are entitled to vote, consideration shall be given to the adoption, amendment, or repeal of the Medical Staff rules, and regulations and policies.
 Such rules and regulations shall be limited to procedural details and processes implementing these bylaws and shall not affect the organizational structure of the medical staff to be self-governing.
-Such action shall be taken at a regular or special meeting of the medical staff, provided (1) written notice of the proposed change was sent to all members on or before the last regular or special meeting and (2) notice of the next regular or special meeting at which action is to be taken included notice that a rules or regulations change would be considered.
+Such action shall be taken at a regular or special meeting of the medical staff, provided (1) written notice of the proposed change was sent to all members on or before the last regular or special meeting of the medical staff, and such changes were offered at such prior meeting and (2) notice of the next regular or special meeting at which action is to be taken included notice that a rules or regulations change would be considered.
 Both notices shall include the exact wording of the existing language of the rule(s) or regulation(s), if any, and the proposed change(s) and that there be a 30-day period for responding to submission of petitions.